 How Transcreation And Creative Adaptation Help Build Locally Relevant Global Campaigns

-When Coca-Cola unveiled its new global campaign last month, all eyes were on how the internationally iconic brand would go about consolidating all of its products under one worldwide umbrella.
+When Coca-Cola unveiled its new global campaign, all eyes were on how the internationally iconic brand would go about consolidating all of its products under one worldwide umbrella.
 Coke’s new tagline – “Taste the Feeling” – aims at providing a global platform from which local campaigns can be built.
 If this unique international marketing drive is to succeed across different cultures, interpreting the essence of “Taste the Feeling” remains Coke’s biggest challenge.

 Why effective transcreation and creative adaptation are essential